LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W06-D2-NodeDevToolSetup.md

 };
 ```

-Import the bundled css into index.js.
-Note that in this example styles.css is in the folder above index.js.
+Add a line to import the css file in `index.js`:

 ```javascript
 import '../styles.css';
 ```

+(Note that in this example we assume `styles.css` is in the folder above `index.js`.)

+#### What Does `import` do?

+In week 8, you will learn more about JavaScript ES modules[^1] and how to import and export them.
+For now, the important thing to know is that the ES `import` keyword brings in code or functionality from other modules.
+ES modules are usually a single JavaScript file, but it could also be a set of JavaScript files.

+In the example above, a .css file is being imported instead of a .js file.
+This is only possible because we are using webpack and added a CSS loader plugin to it.

 ### HTML plug-in